Meghan Markle’s Dad Found A Way To Put His Royal Wedding Suit To Good Use

 — Mace (@RoyaleVision) June 23, 2018

 The getup, that came with a bit of House of Windsor history included, has received heavy media attention so far.
-And if one were to go by amount of publicity about it, the dark suit worn by Johnno Spence to the Royal Ascot is probably more popular than the Royal Ascot list of 2018 best dressed, which features stylish celebrities such as Kelly Brook and Helen Mirrren.
+And if one were to go by the amount of publicity about it, the dark suit worn by Johnno Spence to the Royal Ascot is probably more popular than the Royal Ascot list of 2018 best dressed, as reported by Express, which features stylish celebrities such as Kelly Brook and Helen Mirren.

 Thomas Markle had originally planned to walk his daughter, the Duchess of Sussex, down the aisle in May.
-He had to miss the event due to heart problems, and he said that he regretted missing his daughter’s event, and that he was “doing much better,” reports CBS.
+He had to miss the event due to heart problems, and he said that he regretted missing his daughter’s event and that he was “doing much better,” reports CBS.

 Meghan Markle reportedly cried when she found out that her father would not be able to make it to her wedding.
-Mr Markle wound up watching the event on television with the rest of the world.
+Mr. Markle wound up watching the event on television with the rest of the world.
 One Twitter user, on the other hand, was offended by the choice of attire by Mr. Spence, calling the choice “reprehensible.”

 Reprehensible. #JohnnoSpence